Retracing Your Steps: Bladder Cancer Treatment Decisions

 Many people who hear “cancer” immediately think of chemotherapy, but doctors will discuss all of the possible options with people who are diagnosed with bladder cancer.
 In order to make a decision, patients often rely on their doctor’s recommendation, but there are other factors that our respondents reported that influenced their decisions.

-Most common treatment selections
+Most common treatment choices

 Our survey found that surgery was the most common first-line treatment for those with bladder cancer, with most people undergoing a TURBT before receiving other treatments like BCG, chemotherapy, or radiation therapy.
 If the TURBT and other treatments did not successfully get rid of the cancer, patients may have undergone a cystectomy to remove their bladders and the cancer along with it.